 Schedule A of the Neighbourhood Character Overlay Code (Section 8.3.2 of the Planning Scheme) provides examples of sympathetic and unsympathetic dwelling extensions and infill development.

 Schedule 6 of the Planning Scheme comprises Council’s Planning Scheme Policies.
 Planning Scheme Policy 7 – Neighbourhood Character Places provides a list of all properties identified as Neighbourhood Character Places.
 Not all properties in the Neighbourhood Character Overlay are listed Neighbourhood Character Places.
 Only those that have been identified as having attributes which are consistent with, and complementary to, the character of the local streetscape are specifically listed.

 The Neighbourhood Character Overlay maps identify properties in Toowoomba that are affected by the overlay.
 Part 8.3.2 of the Planning Scheme contains the Neighbourhood Character Overlay Code which provides the design requirements and preferred outcomes for development in these areas.

 Some development may not require a development approval.
 For example, constructing a Class 10a building e.g. a garage, carport or shed, is Accepted Development subject to requirements.
-This type of development does not require a development approval provided it meets the requirements provided in the overlay code.
+This type of development does not require a development approval provided it meets the requirements stated in the overlay code.
 Similarly, certain additions or extensions to a Neighbourhood Character Place are Accepted Development if, for example, all of the work is located at the rear half of the building (refer to the diagrams in Table 5.7:1 – Building Work within the Planning Scheme).

 New buildings such as Dwelling Houses, Dual Occupancies and Multiple Dwellings on land within the Neighbourhood Character Overlay require development approval for a Material Change of Use.
 Assessment will be undertaken against the provisions of the Neighbourhood Character Overlay Code, in addition to any other applicable codes.